JOverseer/joverseer/README.md

 **Downloading**

-Due to abuse, Google Code no longer permits new downloads.
+As GoogleCode has shut down, the source code is now hosted here at http://www.github.com.
-The source code is still hosted here, but from now on downloads will be found at http://www.middleearthgames.com/soov.html.
+At the moment downloads for the runnable program will be found at http://www.middleearthgames.com/soov.html.

 **The latest version is 1.0.12, released on March 4, 2014.**